lloydXmas/blackjack/README.md

-# blackjack
+# jQuery Blackjack
-Javascript based blackjack game
+A simple game of blackjack built with Javascript and jQuery.